ralscha/xodus-queue/README.md

 ![Test Status](https://github.com/ralscha/xodus-queue/workflows/test/badge.svg)

 This project provides a persistent `java.util.Queue` and `java.util.concurrent.BlockingQueue` implementation.
 It is using [Xodus](https://github.com/JetBrains/xodus) as the underlying storage engine.
-For persisting POJOs it relies on [Kryo](https://github.com/EsotericSoftware/kryo).
+For persisting POJOs, it relies on [Kryo](https://github.com/EsotericSoftware/kryo).

-This is not a high performance queue and it only works within a single JVM.
-The main motivation was to write a queue that survives a server restart and does not introduce a lot of external dependencies to my projects.
-Because I often use [Xodus](https://github.com/JetBrains/xodus) already in my projects, this library only adds [Kryo](https://github.com/EsotericSoftware/kryo) as additional dependency.
+xodus-queue is not a high-performance queue, and it only works within a single JVM.
+The primary motivation was to write a queue that survives a server restart and does not introduce a lot of external dependencies to my projects.
+Because I often use [Xodus](https://github.com/JetBrains/xodus) already in my projects, this library only adds [Kryo](https://github.com/EsotericSoftware/kryo) as an additional dependency.

-Any contributions are welcome, if something is missing or could be implemented better, submit a pull request or an issue.
+Any contributions are welcome if something is missing or could be implemented better, submit a pull request, or create an issue.

 ## Usage

 Create an instance of `XodusQueue` or `XodusBlockingQueue` and specify the database directory and the class of the entries you want to put into the queue.
-These can be either built in Java types like String, Integer, Long or a more complex POJO.
+These can be either built-in Java types like String, Integer, Long, or a more complex POJO.

-You should open the queue in an automatic resource management block, because the underlying Xodus database should be closed when you no longer need the queue.
+It is recommended to open the queue in an automatic resource management block because the underlying Xodus database should be closed when you no longer access the queue.

 ```
 try (XodusQueue<String> queue = new XodusQueue<>("./test", String.class)) {